CSC-DevOps/Containers/README.md

 ##### Containers

 * A container contains an overlay of the image's rootfs.
+* Containers are generally stateless, that is any change to a container has no effect on its image; however, you can commit a change to a new image.
+* A docker container only stays alive as long as there is an active process being run in it.
+You can keep a long running container by running a process that does not exist (a server), or running in daemon mode (`-d`).
 * A container cannot generally access other processes, the host filesystem, or other resources.
 The entry point is PID 1.
-* Containers are generally stateless, that is any change to a container has no effect on its image; however, you can commit a change to a new image.
-* A docker container only stays alive as long as there is an active process being run in it.
+* While greatly useful, running programs inside containers can result in many different quirky behavior.